OxWearables/rap_wearables/README.md

 *Illustration of the processing pipeline in this repository.*

 ## Instructions for Oxford CDT
-If you are on the Oxford Health Data Science CDT course, follow the instructions [here](cdt_instructions.md).
+If you are on the 2023 Oxford Health Data Science CDT course, follow the instructions [here](cdt_instructions.md).

 ## RAP data extraction template for OxWearables RAP users
+If you are in the OxWearables group, we have a video tutorial walking thorugh how to access the RAP.
+Please reach out to Alaina for the link.

-We generated templates for our group to use when extracting data from the RAP.
-You can find these templates [here](https://github.com/OxWearables/rap_data_access_instructions).
+If you are extracting data from the RAP for your own analyses, you can find templates for extracting data within our RAP projects [here](https://github.com/OxWearables/rap_data_access_instructions).

 ## Question?
 Bugs?